 Nepeta faassinii.
 Perennial.
 12".

 Planting Directions: Sow seed indoors in sterile seed starting mix 6-10 weeks before transplanting to the garden.
-Plant seed 1/8” deep with a soil temperature of 60? to 70?.
+Plant seed 1/8” deep with a soil temperature of 60° to 70°.
 Direct sow in the garden in early spring or early fall.
 When plants are at least 4” tall transplant to a sunny location with well drained soil.
 Space plants 10” to 12” apart.
 Water moderate until plants are established.
-Nepetas require little water once established.
+Nepeta plants require little water once established.
 Leaves can be cut at any time but wait until plants have put on at least 10” of growth.
 Shear plants after full bloom to encourage another blooming period.